 Even though I mostly follow the rule “write dirty and write fast” I also think, that you should keep some things in mind, when you code in Godot Engine.
 Those Godot tips and tricks will help you with coding.

-Even though you may not consider localising your game right away, it is good practice to build your game and write your code what I call localisation-ready.
+Even though you may not consider localizing your game right away, it is good practice to build your game and write your code what I call localization-ready.
 This means that you have everything already in place, in case you want to translate your game at some point in the future.
-It is very easy to make that happen and it can save you a lot of time afterwards.
+It is very easy to make that happen and it can save you a lot of time afterward.

 The only thing you have to do is to connect your in-game texts to your spreadsheet, rather than hard-code every line of dialogue or UI element into the script.
-Check out this post on localisation, to learn more about how to do that.
+Check out this post on localization, to learn more about how to do that.

 Use comments in your code

 Use comments to write about what is going on in your code.
 Even though you might exactly know right now, what every part of the code does, it may not be like that one or two years later down the line, when you may think about making an expansion, or some changes to your game.
-Also, it is a lot easier that way, if you code in a team and someone has to understand what your code does, it is a lot easier this way.
+Also, if you are coding in a team and someone has to understand what your code does, it is a lot easier this way.
 To make a comment in GDScript, just use #.

 func _ready(): #This line is just a comment pass